Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Proposed method

 The proposed method can be characterized by the estimating equation~(\ref{eseqpro0}) in terms of $\Omega$ or by (\ref{eseq:pro1}) and (\ref{eseq:pro2}) in terms of $V$.

-When $\alpha = 0$ (or $\alpha \searrow 0$) in the estimating equation~(\ref{eseq:pro2}), it reduces to the estimating equation~(\ref{eseq:m}), that is, the ordinary $M$-estimator.
-On the other hand, when $\alpha = 1$, it corresponds to the class of GSSCMs \cite{RR19}.
-In particular, when $w(s) = 1 / s$ ($s > 0$), the SSCM is obtained.
+When $\alpha \searrow 0$, the estimating equation~(\ref{eseq:pro2}) coincides with~(\ref{eseq:m}), namely, the ordinary $M$-estimator.
+On the other hand, when $\alpha = 1$, the resulting estimator corresponds to the class of GSSCMs \cite{RR19}.
+In particular, when $\alpha = 1$ and $w(s) = 1 / s$ ($s > 0$), the SSCM is obtained as a special case.

 The estimators characterized by the estimating equations~(\ref{eseq:pro1}) and~(\ref{eseq:pro2}) are not linearly equivariant, but they are orthogonally equivariant.
 That is, for any $p \times p$ orthogonal matrix $Q$, whenever $\hat{V}(\mathrm{X})$ and $\hat{V}(Q\mathrm{X})$ exist in $\mathcal{S}_{++}^p$, the relation $\hat{V}(Q\mathrm{X}) = Q \hat{V}(\mathrm{X}) Q^\top$ holds.